nerves-project/uboot_env/README.md

 `UBootEnv.read/0` and `UBootEnv.write/1` do not perform any locking of the data they write.
 If you have multiple processes updating the U-Boot environment block, you'll have to synchronize access to it.

-## License

-This code is Apache 2 licensed.